 Hover over the Menu icon and select Text.

 The text template is populated with location codes, links, etc. from the HTML version.
-Here, you can make any additional changes as necessary.
+Here, you can make additional changes.

 Click Recreate Text Template to regenerate the text version.
 The template regenerates based on the parameters of the HTML version, and overrides any changes that were input manually.